ric355/ultibowifi/README.md

 and if you want to see a scan for base stations, add
     WIFISCAN=1

+Note that the SSID is most likely case sensitive so copy your router's ID exactly.

 The code does not attempt to connect to open networks and is only enabled for WPA2/PSK.